By Edmund Mingle, Akosombo

 He cited as improper the failure of some presiding officers to sign results sheets in the last general election, as manifested during the election petition hearing, adding that the regulation should be enforced.

-The participants in a group photograph after
+The participants in a group photograph after the opening of the forum |

 Mr. Adawudu made the suggestion at a post-election workshop organised by the Institute of Economic Affairs at Akosombo in the Eastern Region at the weekend.